 According to Patient Care Records (PCR) in the Medical Examiner & Autopsy Info on February 17, 2020 at 03:13 am Medical Examiner Information Yes is clearly selected for all deaths that occur in the Emergency Department (ED) and under ME Accepted Body?
 It states, Yes by Angela Sawyer.

 Three Pawtucket Police officers accessed Kristine Ohler’s body prior to the Medical Examiner, Patricia Ogera, who performed the autopsy on February 17, 2020 at 8:55 am.
+And then Dr. Ogera performed two additional autopsies.
 According to the Lifespan LEO Authorization Form BCI Det.
 Ramos (Badge #75) knowingly checked off:

 The Pawtucket Police did photograph the deceased and did present the images taken at Miriam Hospital ER to the Grand Jury and misrepresented the facts.
 Detective David Silva testified while under oath and said that he was at the “scene” when the photographs were taken, but the unlawful custodial interrogation of Mr. Colebut reveals the truth.
 BECAUSE they were plotting and planning how to pin a crime on an innocent 911 caller, after the fact, the Pawtucket Police Department decided to falsely claim that the photo’s were taken at the apartment to match their narrative.
 The Pawtucket Police falsely reported that they were responding to a 911 hang-up and a death investigation – the 911 call alone discredits this fabricated story.